 If you choose wisely and you stay within your comfort zone, both financially and mechanically, you could be experiencing the joys of motoring like never before.

-Not only are vintage vehicles packed with character, if they're more than 40 years old, they're road tax and MOT exempt – and cheap to insure.
+Not only are vintage vehicles packed with character, if they're more than 40 years old, they're road tax and MOT exempt – and often cheaper to insure.

-Here at Admiral, our Pricing Team has calculated the 10 cheapest classic cars to insure (based on average annual premium between October and December 2019).
+Here at Admiral, our Pricing Team has calculated the 5 most popular classic cars to insure (based on average annual premium between June to August 2020).